-There are a variety of means of approaching optimization in the context of high-dimensional systems, and this section will focus on the relationship between optimizing robot trajectories in an optimal controls sense by recovering robot trajectories from measurements taken on the environment.
+There are a variety of means of approaching optimization in the context of high-dimensional systems, and this paper will focus on the relationship between optimizing robot trajectories in an optimal controls sense with recovering robot trajectories from measurements taken on the environment.
 The Simultaneous Localization and Mapping (SLAM) problem is a canonical problem in the field, where an optimization algorithm must find the most likely position of a robot in an environment based on a series of measurements of the environment.
-Much of the work in the field has focused on approaching this problem using Kalman or particle filters [2-4] to represent the state of the system, however we will focus on solutions that provide the entire trajectory of the robot, otherwise known as the complete SLAM problem.
-The resulting operation used in solving SLAM problems becomes a matter of developing fast, multi-variable optimization algorithms, and there has been much work in this area to improve the underlying optimization techniques, particularly from graph theory [5-7].
+Much of the work in the field has focused on approaching this problem using Kalman or particle filters [1-3] to represent the state of the system, however we will focus on solutions that provide the entire trajectory of the robot, otherwise known as the complete SLAM problem.